Comparisons12 min read

 Stash is the better pick if:

-- You're curious about how investing actually works.
-The education content isn't patronizing filler — it's integrated into your decision-making in a way that builds real knowledge over time.
+• You're curious about how investing actually works.
+The education content isn't filler — it's integrated into your decision-making in a way that builds real knowledge over time.

-- You want Stock-Back rewards.
+• You want Stock-Back rewards.
 This feature is legitimately clever.
-You're spending money you'd spend anyway, and getting micro-shares back.
-No other app in this space does it as well.
+You're spending money anyway, and getting micro-shares back.
+No other app does it as well.

-- You're ready for a self-directed portfolio but not a full brokerage.
-Stash is a great bridge between "completely passive" and "I have a Fidelity account and actually understand what a P/E ratio means."
+• You're ready for a self-directed portfolio but not a full brokerage.
+Stash is the perfect bridge between "completely passive" and "I actually understand what a P/E ratio means."

-Stash isn't ideal if you want pure automation, or — and I mean this genuinely — if you know yourself well enough to admit you'll obsessively check stock prices and make impulsive decisions.
+Stash isn't ideal if you want pure automation, or — and I'm being real here — if you know yourself well enough to admit you'll obsessively check stock prices and make impulsive decisions.
 More transparency can backfire for certain personality types.

 The Verdict: Acorns vs Stash for Micro-Investing 2026